Class 6 Exam > Class 6 Notes > Mathematics for Class 6 > Chapter Notes: Fractions

 Imagine you have a strip of paper that is one unit long.
 If you fold this strip into two equal parts, each part is now 1/2 (one-half) of the original strip.
 If you fold it again into four equal parts, each part becomes 1/4 (one-quarter) of the original strip.

-Now, let's think about a whole roti (a round flatbread).
+Now, consider a whole roti (a round flatbread).
 If you cut the roti into two equal parts, each part is 1/2 of the whole roti.
 If you cut it into four equal parts, each part is 1/4 of the whole roti.
-If you eat two parts, you've eaten 2/4 or 1/2 of the roti.

-This way, fractional units like 1/2, 1/4, and so on help us measure and describe parts of a whole object or quantity.
+This method of using fractional units like 1/2, 1/4, and so on helps us measure and describe parts of a whole.

 Reading Fractions

-• In a fraction, the top number is called the numerator, and the bottom number is called the denominator.
+• In a fraction, the top number is the numerator, and the bottom number is the denominator.
 For example, in the fraction 5/6, 5 is the numerator, and 6 is the denominator.

 Marking Fraction Lengths on the Number Line